Schistosoma haematobium: Life cycle

 S. haematobium completes its life cycle in humans, as definitive hosts, and freshwater snails, as intermediate hosts, just like other schistosomes.
 But unlike other schistosomes that release eggs in the intestine, it releases its eggs in the urinary tract, which are excreted along with the urine.
 In stagnant freshwater, the eggs hatch within 15 minutes into the larvae called miracidia.
 Each miracidium is either male or female.
-Miracidia are covered with hair-like cilia with which actively swims searching for snails.
+Miracidia are covered with hair-like cilia with which they actively swim searching for snails.
 Unless they infect a snail within 24–28 hours, they run out of energy (glycogen) reserves and die.
-Species of snail belonging to the genus Bulinus, including B. globosus, B. forskalii, B. nasutus, B. nyassanus, and B. truncatus, can harbour the miracidia.
-The miracidia simply pierce through the soft skin of the snail and move to the liver.
+Snail species belonging to the genus Bulinus, including B. globosus, B. forskalii, B. nasutus, B. nyassanus, and B. truncatus, can harbour the miracidia.
+The miracidia pierce through the soft skin of the snail and move to the liver.
 Inside the snail, their cilia is cast off and extra-epithelial covering forms within 24 hours.
 Then they transform into sporocysts and undergo active cell division after two weeks.
 The mother sporocyst produces many daughter sporocysts.
 Each daughter sporocyst forms new larvae called cercariae.
 One mother sporocyst produces half a million cercariae.
 After a month, the sporocysts rupture and cercariae are liberated.
 Free cercariae penetrate the liver and move out of the snail into water.
 Each cercaria has a biforked tail with which it swims to find a human host.
 Again the cercariae are short lived and can survive in water for 4–6 days unless they find a human host.

 The involvement of the Planorbarius metidjensis snail, which is native to Northwestern Africa and the Iberian peninsula is possible, though clear evidence only stems from experimental infections.